KristijanManovski/Portfolio/README.md

 • Able to create projects and track their progress

+__Postman__

+• Skilled in utilizing Jira for project management and issue tracking, I proficiently create bug reports to identify and document software defects.

+• By utilizing Postman's robust features such as assertions, scripts, and test runners, I verify response data, assess performance, and validate integrations, contributing to the overall quality and reliability of software systems.

 __Mind maps & Diagrams__

 • Know how to design simple mind maps